 Someone asked me if this design would be dangerous to small house pets.
 If the entrance hole is only 1" to 1.5" in size a small dog or cat won't fall into the bucket.
 If you consider mice as pets then you DO have a problem.

-Before the trapping process can be a success all available food sources in the area must be removed.
-After the removal of the critters the next step is to seal up all access points into the building paying particular attention to the foundation of the home.
-If this is not performed correctly the mice will return in due time and the process will start all over again.
-The next step is to set up some form of "guard" mechanism to keep a check on these critters.
-You can go ahead and set up a number of "snap" traps in the cellar or crawlspace or you can build yourself the "better mousetrap".
+Keep in mind that before the trapping process can be a success all available food sources in the area must be removed.
+Also before the removal of the critters is performed one must seal up all access points into the building paying particular attention to the foundation of the home.
+If this is not performed correctly the critters will return in due time and the process will start all over again.
+Of course all these precautions are not necessary when treating pests out in the open.